per-sephone/SnakeSynth/README.md

 ### Code Reading and Review

 For Code Reading and Review, we have selected this repository to significantly improve the quality and maitainability of the code.
+View the full documentation at: https://per-sephone.github.io/SnakeSynth/

 ### Contributors:
 1. Jason Gonzalez